dredzik/polarspoofer/README.md

 #### Polar M400 watch spoofer

 I wrote this project to fool around with the Polar Flow app.
-It pretends to be a Polar M400 watch in order to listen to watch <-> app communication.
+It pretends to be a Polar M400 watch in order to listen to communication between the app and the device.

 #### Compile